Professional Development

 A syllabus is an important communication tool created by a course instructor to provide an overview of the course.
 It should include an outline of the topics covered in the course and details such as: course objectives and goals, assignments and due dates, grading criteria, attendance policies, expectations/class rules, and professor contact information (office hours and location).
 At the first class meeting, you should give students a copy of the syllabus and then review it carefully with them.
 Remember, a well-written syllabus will answer many student questions and will set the standard for what you expect throughout the semester.

-How to Create an Effective Syllabus
+Developing an Effective Course Syllabus

 Suggestions for Creating a Good Syllabus